I’m decorationally challenged.

 I scored this rustic burlap pennant banner at Hobby Lobby.

 I printed the letters on teal paper.
-I found the letters online at Martha Stewart’s site.
+I found the printable banner letters.
 I’m not really a fan, but Google to the rescue!

 I used the same letters on skewers to decorate the cake with some long skinny blue candles and a cocktail umbrella Kate found in our cupcake drawer.